 إِنَّمَا يُرِيدُ اللَّهُ لِيُذْهِبَ عَنكُمُ الرِّجْسَ أَهْلَ الْبَيْتِ وَيُطَهِّرَكُمْ تَطْهِيرًا ﴿٣٣﴾

 O Household of the Messenger!
 God wills to remove [all kinds of] impurity from you and completely purify you.6

 All prophets of God are infallible.
-They never commit sins or make any mistakes.
-In fact, if they were to commit sins or errors, how could people trust them that they are genuinely messengers and prophets of God and what they say is actually the revelation of God?
+They never commit sins or mistakes.
+If they were to commit sins or errors, how could people trust that they are genuinely messengers and prophets of God and that what they say is the revelation of God?
 However, concerning Prophet Muhammad and his holy household, God purified them uniquely.
 The above verse praises the Prophet and the Ahlul Bait and states that God purified them because they deserved this purification.
-That is, they were so pious, righteous, and virtuous that God decided to purify and cleanse them from every evil.
+They were so pious, righteous, and virtuous that God decided to purify and cleanse them from every evil.

 The Prophet is the Seal of the Prophets of God

-Another instance where Allah praises the Noble Prophet in Surah Ahzab is verse 40 of this surah:
+Another instance where Allah gives praise to Prophet Muhammad (s) in Surah Ahzab is verse 40 of this surah:

 مَّا كَانَ مُحَمَّدٌ أَبَا أَحَدٍ مِّن رِّجَالِكُمْ وَلَٰكِن رَّسُولَ اللَّهِ وَخَاتَمَ النَّبِيِّينَ ۗ وَكَانَ اللَّهُ بِكُلِّ شَيْءٍ عَلِيمًا ﴿٤٠﴾